Best in Manufacturing – November 18, 2018

 - South Korea

-China has grown by embracing the world, and the world has also benefited by China’s opening up.
+China has grown by embracing the world, and the world has also benefited from China’s opening up.

 China may have more to offer than its manufacturing exports.
 But a better turnout would have done more to shift attitudes and draw support.